jg210/aws-experiments/README.md

-Setting up a free-tier AWS system using [CloudFormation](https://aws.amazon.com/cloudformation/).
+Setting up a (mostly) free-tier AWS system using [CloudFormation](https://aws.amazon.com/cloudformation/).

 [![Build Status](https://travis-ci.com/jg210/aws-experiments.svg?branch=master)](https://travis-ci.com/jg210/aws-experiments)

+## Non Free-Tier Resources

+The Elastic IP address is not free if the EC2 instance is not running.
+Either keep the EC2 instance running, or destroy at least the Elastic IP address.

 ## Development Environment